South Portland, Maine: Mayoral controversy

 In December 2007, then-mayor James Soule made headlines in Maine and across the country when he proposed in his inaugural address that South Portland, along with parts of southern Maine, secede from the state of Maine and form a new state.
 Soule referred to the state government of Maine as an "oppressive enemy" and said that South Portland, along with other southern Maine cities and towns, contributes much more to the state in tax revenue than it receives in education funding.
 "The state of Maine needs South Portland more than South Portland needs the state of Maine," Soule claimed.

 Soule's proposal was panned by the congressional delegation and by Governor Baldacci, whose spokesman called it "silly" and "counterproductive."

 The proposal did not gain any traction, and Soule did not continue to pursue it.
 Soule nominated himself for reelection as mayor in November 2008, but was defeated by Thomas Blake in a 6–1 vote.
 Soule voted for himself.

 Geography

 South Portland is bordered by Portland to the north, Cape Elizabeth and Scarborough to the south, and Westbrook to the west.
 The city is located at 43°37′54″N 70°16′22″W. According to the United States Census Bureau, the city has a total area of 14.02 sqmi, of which 11.99 sqmi is land and 2.03 sqmi is water.
-The city-owned South Portland Bus Service provides public transportation throughout the city.